Institutional Diplomas (DE)

 Prerequisites

-• Be concerned and interested in video analysis
+• Be engaged in and interested in video analysis

 • High school diploma or equivalent

-• Internship in a high-level organization with a video analyst mentor (from the club or elsewhere)
+• Internship at a top-tier organization under the guidance of a video analyst (from the club or elsewhere)

 • Initial training: €3,200